Your Pod spec will look like this - you can use the sample in solution/lab.yaml:

 Pods restart by creating a new container not by restarting the existing container

-The new container runs until the app exits after 30 seconds.
+The new container runs until the app exits again after 30 seconds.
 Kubernetes restarts the Pod - but if the Pod containers keep exiting, Kubernetes adds an increasing delay before restarting.

 NAME READY STATUS RESTARTS AGE